-Students coming from schools with similar calendars as Chadwick International should apply to the subsequent grade level they have completed in that same school year (e.g. candidates completing grade 7 in the United States in June 2019 should apply to grade8 for 2019-2020 CI school year).
-Students coming from Korean schools must apply to the grade they will be starting within that same school year (e.g. candidates starting Grade 7 in Korean schools in the beginning of 2019 must apply to Grade 7 at CI for the 2019-2020 school year.
+Students coming from schools with similar calendars as Chadwick International should apply to the subsequent grade level they have completed in that same school year (e.g. candidates completing Grade 7 in the United States in June 2020 should apply to Grade 8 for the 2020-2021 school year).
+Students coming from Korean schools must apply to the grade they will be starting within that same school year (e.g. candidates starting Grade 7 in Korean schools in the beginning of 2020 must apply to Grade 7 at CI for the 2020-2021 school year.

-At the discretion of the Admissions Committee, an exception to the grade/age eligibility requirements may be possible in special circumstances, based upon a review of school records and the CI entrance assessments.
+At the discretion of the Admissions Committee, an exception to the grade/age eligibility requirements may be possible in special circumstances, based upon a thorough review of school records and the CI admission assessments.

 Admissions to Chadwick International is highly competitive.
 We look for students who have the greatest potential to succeed, make the most of their academic abilities and actively participate in varied opportunities outside of the classroom.
 Initially, the Admissions Committee considers the candidates' school records, teacher recommendations, and other test scores.
 The student's character and integrity are also significant in our decision-making process, as are leadership, commitment, and talents.
 Prior to our selection of a candidate, the Admissions Committee considers each student in the context of the applicant pool in order to bring together a balanced and diverse group of new students with the ability to thrive in our community, academically and personally.

-Candidates applying to Grades 3 ~ 11 will be assessed in Math, reading comprehension and English language skills.
-Pre-selected students will be invited back for individual and group interviews.
+Candidates applying to Grades 3 ~ 11 will be assessed in Math, Reading Comprehension and English language skills.
+Pre-selected students for those grades will be invited back for individual and group interviews.

 Yes.
-For students whose first language is not English, an ESOL Program is available.
+However, for students whose first language is not English, an ESOL Program is available only for a few grades in the Village School.
 The ESOL Department assist mainstream teachers with planning and offer teaching strategies most suited to such students.

 At Chadwick International, many students speak English as their second or even third language.
 English is the primary language that we use when communicating with each other, both orally and in writing.
 We want all communication to be inclusive rather than exclusive, and the only way that we can guarantee inclusion is to speak in a language that everyone on campus can understand.
 Additionally, one of our goals as an international school is to improve student proficiency in English, which is best accomplished while being fully immersed in the language.

-Our school year includes approximately 180 school days beginning on mid August and ending in mid-June.
-Holidays include Korean national holidays such as Chuseok, Lunar New Year, Hangeul Day, as well as other international holidays like American Thanksgiving, Spring Break and Winter Break, etc. Please visit our website to view the current school year calendar.
+Our school year includes approximately 180 school days beginning on mid August and ending in the beginning of June.
+Holidays include Korean national holidays, such as Chuseok, Lunar New Year, Hangeul Day, as well as other international holidays, like Spring Break and Winter Break, etc. Please visit our website to view the current school year calendar.